 The request stunned Ethan.
 “What?”

-“I would know more about you,” she said again, emphasis deliberately placed to loosen his tongue.
+“I would know more about you,” she said again.
 “Who you are, from where you come, what it is that brought you here.”

 “I… My name is Ethan Lyon.”